CHECK OUT SOME OF OUR MOST INFLUENTIAL PROGRAMS

 In October 2019, Treasurer Milligan announced a statewide partnership with the Arkansas Division of Higher Education and the Arkansas Student Loan Authority to introduce an online college planning center.
 ARCollegeSaver.org is a one-stop-shop for parents planning for their children’s higher education experience!

 Treasurer Milligan has also partnered with the State Financial Officers Foundation to offer Smart Women Smart Money conferences each year.
-The first conference was held in 2019 in Rogers, Arkansas, and the 2nd annual conference was held on February 28, 2020 in Little Rock.
+The first conference was held in 2019 in Rogers and the second and third conferences were held in Little Rock in 2020 and 2021.